Whether you’re studying in Auckland and are looking for a magical place to escape to … Read more

 Listed in top 50 schools in the world for civil engineering, education, psychology and more.
 Its Business School holds leading international accreditations from AACSB International, EQUIS and AMBA.

-Get an exhilarating crash course in Kiwi living during our Orientation Excursion in the country’s largest city, Auckland, and the nature-filled, culture-rich Rotorua
+Get an exhilarating crash course in Kiwi living during our Orientation Excursion in Queenstown

 Experience living with Kiwis and international students in university housing